zeroepix/goprofiler/README.md

 Once you've setup a profiler in the code, you can activate it by setting a level at runtime (usually via command line arguments), and all of the profilers at or below that level will be active.

-It's important to note, that when a function runs, each profiler will still need to check whether it should record data, so it will definitely consume some unnecesssary cpu cycles.
-It does not record data unless it is active, but it does do a few comparison checks
-(if true, if mylevel < globallevel, that sort of thing).
-If you are after absolute speed, then after identifying and optimizing problematic code you may consider removing the profiling code as you see fit.

 Inside your function, when you are creating a new instance of the profiler you decide at what level the section of code should profile.
 In production I might use level 1 for a html GET requesthandler, level 2 inside important functions, and 3 for line by line breakdowns of potentially problematic code.
 If I want to see how things are generally running, I'll run: myapp -p 1, which will show me the big